 Through multiple indicators including the Living Planet Index, provided by the Zoological Society of London, the report shows the urgent need for a new global deal for nature and people with clear, ambitious goals, targets and metrics, to reverse the devastating trend of biodiversity loss.

-- What are the recommended actions to be taken at this month’s Biodiversity COP 14?
+- What are the recommended actions to be taken at the next Biodiversity COP?

 - Are there any video conversations / press conferences about the report?

 - Is the report available in audio form?